siddhant-khisty/events/hashnode/README.md

 ## What are the prizes for this month

-We have 2 exciting prizes for November!
-Check them out :point_down:
+We have an exciting prize for December!
+Check it out :point_down:

 <p align="center">
     <img width="48%" src="../assets/hashnode/Special_prize.png" />